jcrachael/shopping-cart/README.md

 ## To-dos

-1. Implement product search filter on Shop page
+1. CSS styling for all components
-2. CSS styling for all components
+2. Optimise image sizes

 ## Credits